vapor/docs/4.0/docs/redis/overview.md

 This library is an integration between Vapor and [**RediStack**](https://gitlab.com/mordil/redistack), which is the underlying driver that communicates with Redis.

-> ℹ︎ Most of the capabilities of Redis are provided by **RediStack**.
+!!! note
-> We highly recommend being familiar with its documentation.
+    Most of the capabilities of Redis are provided by **RediStack**.
->
+    We highly recommend being familiar with its documentation.

-> _Links are provided where appropriate._
+    _Links are provided where appropriate._

 ## Package